-Due to a change in the act of law, it is obligatory for all foreigners (staying more than 90 days in the Czech Republic), to have arranged a health insurance, which complies with the Czech law requirements.
-See more details at: Changes in conditions for the entry and stay on the territory of the Czech Republic from 2011 and Travel medical insurance.
+Due to a change in the law, it is obligatory for all foreigners (staying more than 90 days in the Czech Republic), to have arranged health insurance, which complies with Czech legal requirements.
+See more details at: Changes in conditions for entry and stay on the territory of the Czech Republic from 2011 and Travel medical insurance.

-Information for students (see the section Documents) with long-term residence permit after arrival (Ministry of Interior)
+- Information for students with a long-term residence permit after arrival

-How do I do this?
-Report your arrival (see the section Documents) for students with long-term residence permit (Ministry of Interior)
+- How do I do this?
+Report your arrival! – information for students with a long-term residence permit (from the Ministry of Interior)